-the base metal.

-•The heat of the arc melts the surface of the base metal to form a molten pool at the end of the electrode.

-• The melted electrode metal is transferred across the arc into the molten pool and becomes the deposited weld metal.
+- The arc is initiated by momentarily touching the electrode to the base metal. - The heat of the arc melts the surface of the base metal to form a molten pool at the end of the electrode. - The melted electrode metal is transferred across the arc into the molten pool and becomes the deposited weld metal.

-• The deposit is covered and protected by a slag which comes from the electrode coating.

-atmosphere of protective gas.
+- The deposit is covered and protected by a slag which comes from the electrode coating. - The arc and the immediate area are enveloped by an atmosphere of protective gas.